Latest Market Info: Jun, 2022

 1/15/21: Argan is grown in the Agadir region of Morocco.
 Since October of 2012, the region has been faced with a severe drought issue, with locals prioritizing available water for human consumption rather than irrigation for crops.
 The region has also been severely hit by the COVID-19 pandemic.
 This combination has severely hurt the recent Argan crop.

-Harvest Schedule of Argan Oil Organic
+Harvest Schedule of Argan Oil (see Organic Argan Oil)

 3 MONTHS OF THE YEAR